For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 7. Freshdesk: Best for growing teams needing ticketing, automation, and self-service

-- Freddy AI Suite: Includes an AI Agent that can autonomously resolve up to 80% of routine queries, plus an AI Copilot that helps agents by summarizing long conversations and drafting replies.
+- Freddy AI Suite: Combines an AI Agent that can autonomously resolve up to 80% of routine queries with an AI Copilot that equips agents with a pre-written draft of a response, based on the conversation history and help docs, when they open a ticket.

 - Parent-child ticketing: Large, complex issues can be split into smaller “child” tickets for different departments (like finance or shipping) to work on simultaneously.